 where $\mathcal{X} \subseteq \mathbb{R}^d$ is a compact and convex decision set and $F: \mathbb{R}^d \times \Omega \to \mathbb{R}$ is a measurable function.
 We assume $f$ is Lipschitz continuous, but we do not impose convexity or differentiability assumptions.

-The problem in \eqref{eq:main_problem} has been extensively explored in the context of stochastic optimization; see \cite{ermol1998stochastic,ermoliev2003solution}.
-Instances of such problems frequently arise in machine learning and statistical learning, where the objective function is often both nonsmooth and nonconvex \cite{bolte2021conservative}.
-In these settings, classical stochastic gradient methods are not directly applicable due to the absence of differentiability of the objective.
-To address this challenge, several algorithms have been developed that replace the gradient with an appropriate element of the Clarke subdifferential, enabling iterative updates even in the presence of nonsmoothness and nonconvexity \cite{xu2019non,mai2020convergence,lin2022gradient}.
-Analyses of these methods establish $\mathcal{L}^1$ convergence of the iterates to the set of Clarke stationary points, that is, points where zero belongs to the subdifferential.
-Furthermore, \cite{bianchi2022convergence} proves almost sure convergence of the iterates to the set of Clarke stationary points generated by a stochastic subgradient method for nonsmooth and nonconvex functions.
+The problem in \eqref{eq:main_problem} has been widely studied in stochastic optimization \cite{ermoliev2003solution,bolte2021conservative,xu2019non,mai2020convergence,lin2022gradient}, with important applications in machine learning and statistical learning where objective functions are often non-smooth and non-convex \cite{bolte2021conservative}.
+Since classical stochastic gradient methods require differentiability, several approaches replace the gradient with elements of the Clarke subdifferential to enable iterative optimization in the non-smooth setting \cite{xu2019non,mai2020convergence}.
+These works establish $\mathcal{L}^1$ convergence to the set of Clarke stationary points, i.e., points where zero belongs to the subdifferential, under weak convexity assumptions.
+Moreover, \cite{bianchi2022convergence} proves almost sure convergence of a stochastic subgradient method for non-smooth non-convex functions.

-However, a critical limitation of these approaches lies in their reliance on access to an oracle that provides a noisy estimate of the Clarke subdifferential at a given point.
-This assumption presents two main challenges:

-\begin{enumerate} \item In many practical scenarios, especially in simulation-based optimization, one often has access only to noisy function values, rather than explicit (noisy) subgradient information.
-In such settings, approximating elements of the Clarke subdifferential from noisy function evaluations becomes necessary \cite{prashanth2025gradient}. \item Extending standard gradient-based techniques to the non-smooth setting using the Clarke subdifferential is nontrivial.
-In particular, the Clarke subdifferential lacks a complete chain rule, which complicates algorithmic development in structured high-dimensional problems.
-Furthermore, computing the Clarke subdifferential can be computationally demanding, particularly when working with large-scale datasets \cite{Nesterov2015RandomGM}. \end{enumerate}
+However, these approaches critically rely on access to an oracle providing noisy estimates of the Clarke subdifferential, which poses two major challenges.
+First, in many practical settings, particularly simulation-based optimization, only noisy measurements of the objective function are available, making it necessary to construct estimators of the Clarke subgradients from these \cite{prashanth2025gradient}.
+Second, extending standard gradient-based methods to the non-smooth setting through the Clarke subdifferential is nontrivial due to the absence of a complete chain rule.
+Moreover, computing the Clarke subdifferential can be computationally expensive in large-scale problems \cite{Nesterov2015RandomGM}.